Responsibilities for ARIA Award Recipients- Award Disbursements

 E.g. “Jane Smith during her internship at the UN World Food Programme office in Panama City.”

-The photos are meant to represent your internship experience and work-place (Photos should be of you working during your internship and should not include any children).
+The photos are meant to represent your internship experience and work-place (Photos should be of you working during your internship and should not include any children or groups).

 The photos are used in AIO publications (including online) to help inform McGill students, professors and award donors about the valuable work that students do during their internships.